 "Does he accept that - for the majority of New Zealand-born detainees - their offending is at the lower end of the scale, their best chance at rehabilitation is to stay close to their families, the community they know, which is in Australia?"

 Meanwhile, Ms Adams said a draft bill introducing a monitoring regime for returning offenders had been given to other parties and she hoped to introduce it to Parliament next week.

-Next story in Political: Sex abuse register under fire from support groups
+Next story in Politics: Sex abuse register under fire from support groups

 Copyright © 2015, Radio New Zealand